Tag: Self-Compassion

 • You Don’t Have to Have It All Figured Out

-I remember a morning on the road when the map looked more like a question mark than a plan.
-The evening before, I had pulled into a quiet patch of pine forest.
-There was no cell service, no signal—just the hum of the wind and the occasional crackle of pinecones under paw (my dogs, always…
+I remember a morning in Sweden, partway through a solo trip with the dogs last spring, when the map looked more like a question mark than a plan.
+The evening before, I’d pulled into a quiet patch of pine forest.
+No cell service, no signal — just wind moving through the trees and the occasional…

 • When You Feel Like You’re Falling Behind (You’re Not)

-Some days, it feels like the world is moving faster than I can follow.Everyone’s building, launching, planning, sharing.And I’m… pausing.
+Some days, it feels like the world is moving faster than I can follow.
+Everyone’s building, launching, planning, sharing.
+Announcing the next thing before the last thing has even settled.
+And I’m… pausing.
 Reflecting.
 Starting slowly.
 Sometimes, not starting at all.
-If you’ve ever felt like you’re falling behind — like you missed a memo, or forgot how to “keep up” — this post is for you.And let…
+If you’ve ever felt like you’re falling behind — like you missed a memo,…